 Which book, film or artwork captures Siena the most?

 After reading Juliet by Anne Fortier, I couldn鈥檛 wait to visit Siena.
 Fortier portrays the city more like a character than a setting.
 The history, architecture and mystery of the city come to life in a story that follows Juliet, whose mother鈥檚 death leaves her with a key to a safety deposit box in Siena and much to uncover.
-The author goes into detail describing the famous Palio di Siena horse race and feuding within the seventeen contrade (neighborhoods that are more like extended family).
+The author goes into detail describing the famous Palio di Siena horse race and feuding within the seventeen contrade (neighbourhoods that are more like extended family).
 She weaves us through time between present and medieval Siena, creating visuals that left me yearning for a visit.